 Our nucs are raised in the south by a trusted bee supplier.
 We inspect each nuc to ensure it is strong and ready to be given to the beekeeper.
 The nuc box itself is a plastic nuc with 1 entrance and holds 5 frames.
 Once you transfer the frames into a permanent hive (not included), the plastic nuc box is very handy for storing frames, catching swarms, or other quick jobs.

 Marked queens are available.
 Please choose between "Marked or "Unmarked" when ordering.
 Marked queens are an additional $6.00.

 We are expecting our nucs to be ready to hand out in late April or early May.
 This date is very tentative and is subject to change due to weather (here or down South) or other delays.
 Please provide us your cell phone number, email, and home phone number so we can contact you.

 1. Ordering: All nuc orders are invoiced separately from equipment orders.
-We expect to sell out of nucs by early winter, so please order early!
+Some years we sell out of nucs by early winter, so please order early!

 3. Returns & Refunds: There are no returns or refunds once the customer accepts the bee nuc at Humble Abodes.

 4. Additional Orders: Need additional equipment when you pick up your bees?
 Placing an order a week or so prior to your pick up date ensures it's ready for you when you get here!

 5. Preparation: Build and paint your hives ahead of getting your bees, as you will need to install the bees in their new home the day you get them.
 Don’t wait!

 6. More Preparation: Plan to pick up early in the day, and make sure we have your current contact info in case we need to get in touch!